Skip to main content

 Massage Therapy School in Northern Virginia

-AVI Career Training in Vienna, VA is a COE-accredited massage therapy school in Northern Virginia that prepares students for Virginia licensure and a hands-on career in wellness — without a four-year degree or years of debt.
+AVI Career Training in Vienna, VA is a COE-accredited massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) school in Northern Virginia that prepares students for Virginia licensure and a hands-on career in wellness — without a four-year degree or years of debt.

-If you’ve been thinking about a career that combines anatomy, technique, and real human impact, massage therapy is one of the most accessible — and in-demand — paths in the DC metro area.
+If you’ve been thinking about a career that combines anatomy, technique, and real human impact, massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) is one of the most accessible — and in-demand — paths in the DC metro area.
 And the path from “thinking about it” to “licensed and employed” is shorter than most people expect.

 Key Takeaways